SwiftUI Apps

 If you wish to load in your domains via the plist, the SDK can support that too.

-In your Info.plist, add the movable_ink_universal_link_domains key as an array containing all the domains that you'd like the MovableInk SDK to handle.
-Note: These should only be domains that are shown in your Creative Tags, such as mi.example.com:
+key as an array containing all the domains that you'd like the MovableInk SDK to handle.
+These domains should be the same ones that you added above when setting up Universal Links.

 If you already set your domains in code, you don't need to do this.